 We welcome birthday celebrations and occasionally offer group parties.
-These celebrations can only be scheduled during snack time and must be pre-arranged with the Program Director.
+These celebrations can only be scheduled during snack time and must be pre-arranged with the director as they usually take longer than our normal snack times.
+We recognize that celebrations are fun times but ask that parents observe the practice of "everything in moderation" for these events.
 Nutritious snacks or small servings of sugary snacks are permitted during these events.
 Soda is not permitted at any time.
-The food served by the YMCA, as well as snacks provided by parents, should not contain pork or peanuts, and should be store bought with ingredient label visible.
+The food served by the YMCA, as well as snacks provided by parents, should not contain pork or peanuts.